 Addresses ways in which gender and literacy practices intersect in various cultures and historical periods.
 Attention will be paid to the role of literature in formulating, subverting, or resisting gender norms.
 May be repeated for credit if topic differs.

 WGS 234.
-Sexual Revolution!
-Gender and Sexuality in the United States, 1950-1980.
+Sexual Revolutions!.
 (3 h)

-WGS 250. #Black Girl Magic.
+WGS 250.
+Democracy From the Margins.
 (3 h)

 WGS 251.
 Race and Ethnic Diversity in America.
 (3 h)

 Different race and ethnic experiences are examined through an institutional approach that examines religion, work, schooling, marriage patterns, and culture from cross-cultural perspective.
 Grand theoretical schemes like the "melting pot" are critiqued for their relevance in an age of new cultural expectations among the many American ethnic groups.
 Also listed as AES 251.
-(CD)
+(CD, POR)

 WGS 271.
 Making Sense of the News Through a Feminist Le.
 (1-3 h)